What is a Private Cloud?

-This analogy can also be applied to Private Cloud, where a business could rent an office building but have the entire building to itself, with their own phone and Internet connection and their own receptionist or security guard on the front desk and probably their own maintenance team looking after the plumbing.
+This analogy can also be applied to a Private Cloud environment, where the office building is dedicated to a single tenant, they have the entire building to themselves, with their own phone and Internet connection and their own receptionist or security guard on the front desk and probably their own maintenance team looking after the plumbing.

-So to answer the question “what is Private Cloud” the following definition could be used: “The application of virtualisation and network technologies to provide a flexible and reactive computing environment where the pool of resources are ring fenced to an individual organisation”.
+So to answer the question “what is a Private Cloud” the following definition could be used: “The application of virtualisation and network technologies to provide a flexible and reactive computing environment where the pool of compute resources are ring fenced to a single tenant”.

-Unlike Public Cloud, Private Cloud doesn’t necessarily have to be hosted, it can exist as an on-premise solution; nor does it need to be big and expensive it could comprise a single physical server running several virtual server guests.
+Unlike Public Cloud which is a multi-tenant environment in a commercial data centre, Private Cloud doesn’t necessarily have to be hosted, it can exist as an on-premise solution; nor does it need to be big and expensive it could comprise a single physical server running several virtual server guests.

 By utilising the same virtualisation technologies employed by Public Cloud businesses can easily and rapidly deploy IT resources to deal with critical functions.
 This may be bringing online some more web servers to deal with a peak in demand, increasing memory or CPU for existing business systems, or deploying development, test and live servers for a new application project.

-Private Cloud is perhaps less frequently used by small businesses, the costs are generally higher than Public Cloud as there are fewer savings made by sharing infrastructure and technical expertise.
-Private Cloud platforms are usually managed by the organisations internal IT department.
+Private Cloud is perhaps less frequently used by small businesses, the costs are generally higher than the multi tenant environment of a Public Cloud as there are fewer cost savings made by sharing infrastructure and technical expertise.
+Private Cloud platforms are usually managed by the organisation’s internal IT department.
 However, many small and medium businesses can benefit from the features a Private Cloud environment has to offer.
-In particular there may be situations where small businesses want the flexibility of Cloud but also need to demonstrate to regulators and governance bodies that they have total and exclusive control over their data and systems.
+In particular there may be situations where small businesses want the flexibility of Cloud but also need to meet compliance requirements and demonstrate to regulators and governance bodies that they have total and exclusive control over their data and systems.

 To summarise the features and benefits a Private Cloud solution would typically: